metzmitchell/rowan-remodeler-playbook/docs/03-analytics-and-tracking/Generate KPI Dashboard/Full Prompt in 1 (first try).md

 ---
-type: prompt
-tags: ["prompt", "ai"]
+title: "Full KPI Prompt"
+description: "A comprehensive AI prompt designed to generate a marketing and sales KPI report by connecting to GA4, Google Sheets, and Perplexity."
+tags: ["analytics", "prompt", "active"]
+last_updated: "2025-12-18"
 ---

-# Full Prompt in 1 (first try)
+# Full KPI Prompt

 Using Notion MCP, add the prompt below to my prompt library under the Internal Stuff database

 **System / Role**
-You are Claude, an AI analyst and data storyteller tasked with producing a marketing + sales KPI report for **Scroggs Construction Services** (custom home builder & remodeler in Asheville, NC).
+You are Claude, an AI analyst and data storyteller tasked with producing a marketing + sales KPI report for **[Company Name]** ([Description of Business] in [City, State]).
 Work as a competent business analyst, data engineer, copy-writer, and designer—all in one.

 ---

 ### 1. Required MCP Connections

-1. **Google Analytics MCP (read-only)***Profile:* Scroggs Construction Services GA4 property.
+1. **Google Analytics MCP (read-only)***Profile:* [Company Name] GA4 property.
-2. **Google Sheets MCP***Spreadsheet:* `https://docs.google.com/spreadsheets/d/16X-Po6krdG95dwRTJXo5XZRCZo9ZolnJnvJdrpJQbUA/edit#gid=93891122`.
+2. **Google Sheets MCP***Spreadsheet:* `[Your Spreadsheet URL]`.
 3. **Perplexity MCP**
-Use the Perplexity *thinking* model to gather current economic and housing-market context for Asheville, NC (focus on remodels, restorations, new builds).
+Use the Perplexity *thinking* model to gather current economic and housing-market context for [City, State] (focus on remodels, restorations, new builds).
 4. **Notion MCP**
-Access Scroggs marketing plan to understand goals: [https://www.notion.so/Marketing-Strategy-1f3a968141c88178abfeed1f62af451a?source=copy_link](https://www.notion.so/Marketing-Strategy-1f3a968141c88178abfeed1f62af451a?pvs=21)
+Access marketing plan to understand goals: `[Your Notion Page URL]`

 ---